 A hospital stay can be an anxious time for patients and loved ones.
-The spiritual aspect of healing is a part of the patient-centered care offered at Kenmore Mercy Hospital.
+The spiritual aspect of healing is a part of the patient-centered care offered at Mercy Hospital of Buffalo.
 A skillful and sensitive response to emotional needs and spiritual values can help patients find their personal strength and belief, a key component in the healing process.